james-crowley/circleci-boot-camp/README.md

-# Welcome to the CircleCI AWS Ambassador Program
+# Welcome to the CircleCI Boot Camp

-Welcome to CircleCI's AWS Ambassador Program!
-This program is designed for AWS Solution Architects seeking to familiarize themselves with CircleCI and understand how CircleCI can provide value for their customers.
+Welcome to CircleCI's Boot Camp!
+This program is designed for engineers seeking to familiarize themselves with CircleCI.

-By the end of the program, you should be equipped to discuss with customers what CircleCI is, where it fits in, and the value it provides.
-Further follow-up sessions will focus on specific features or use cases.
+By the end of the program, you should know what CircleCI is, where it fits in, and the value it provides.

 ## Lab Structure